|Link to this site|

 When Guiseppe died, he left his spouse Luisa with four children.
 The youngest son, Leno, was determined to be a farmer and carry on the family tradition and after finishing school, farmed the Jackass Hill Vineyard.
-The name came from the fact that others said that only a jackass would farm a hill so steep.
 Leno continued to work the land and tend vines until 1949 at the age of 89 and turned the vineyard over to his son, Lee Sr. Today, Lee Jr. maintains the vineyard, representing the fourth generation.

-Lee Martinelli, Sr. along with his two sons, Lee Jr. and George, oversees the management of the Martinelli family vineyards.
+Lee Martinelli, Sr. along with his two sons, Lee Jr. and George, oversee the management of the Martinelli family vineyards.
 The Martinellis own 20 vineyards and 400 acres of prime vineyard land in the Russian River Valley and Sonoma Coast appellations.
 75 acres are planted to Pinot Noir.
 The Matinellis sell more grapes - about 90 percent - than are used to make their own wines.

 The Pinot Noirs are bold, fruit-driven and highly structured wines.
 They are sold primarily through a mailing list with some wines available through the tasting room.

 A tasting room, located in the Martinelli's historic Hop Barn is open daily from 10:00 to 5:00.
 3360 River Road, Windsor.
 An adjacent hop barn has been converted into a winery.
 707-525-0570.
 The wines are sold through a mailing list with some bottlings available at the tasting room.

 2015 Martinelli Bondi Home Ranch Water Trough Vineyard Green Valley of Russian River Valley Pinot Noir